 This is only the first of several blogs on this topic.
 I realize I have left much unsaid.
 The point I’d like readers to consider is that “even” a relatively well-educated person can be lost when it comes to assessing the meaning of physical changes that form the “mysteries” of organ prolapse.
 Until 2016, every single medical provider I had ever seen let me down with regard to this issue, and even my sexology instructors were clueless about this topic.

 This should tell you something.
 Anyone with a uterus and a vagina (including some trans men who still possess both) should be given preventative information about prolapses.
 This condition is not just confined to women who have given vaginal birth.
 Anyone with weakened pelvic floor muscles can experience a rectocele or cystocele.
+[2020 update: trans women who have a vaginoplasty and trans men who have had a hysterectomy may also experience prolapses.]
 Here’s a page for cis-gender men.

 Thanks for reading.
 Stay tuned for more.
 In the meantime, here are some unnerving pictures of uterine prolapse (more advanced that I am dealing with).